VELPULA23459/Shopping-Management-System/README.md

 # Shopping Management System (Java + JDBC + MySQL)

 ## Project Overview

 The Shopping Management System is a console-based Java application developed using **Core Java, JDBC, and MySQL**.
 This project allows users to manage customers, place orders, view order details, and process payments.

-It demonstrates how Java applications interact with databases using JDBC connectivity.
+It demonstrates how Java applications interact with databases using JDBC connectivity with proper validation and secure query handling.

 ---

 ## Technologies Used

 * Java (Core Java)
 * JDBC (Java Database Connectivity)